josejuanrguez/Asilidae/README.md

 I am passionate about computer virus and similar codes that perform some biological-like behaviour.
 Many people have never seen a virus working and this an educational example of virus that you can test easily and safely in your computer if you want to see a virus working.
 It tries to emulate those polymorphic/encrypted viruses that were created in the 90s that still amaze me.

-## Does it work?
+## Have it been tested?

-Yes, it does.
 It was tested on MX Linux and Lubuntu and it works perfectly.

 ## Is it safe to test?